brooksRoley/slacktactoe/readme.md

 - Put the board into a database so the state persists across server shutdowns and restarts.
 - Refactor the mark route so as not to duplicate text code.
 - Write logic for a won or tied game that is smarter than wiping the board.
+- Figure out why function calls within config.ru cause a SIGTERM.
+- Create a scoreboard to track how many wins/draws/losses each member of the channel has.